Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Preliminaries

-Given a scheduler $\sigma$ in $\calM$ and an initial state $s_0 \in S$, one can define a probability measure $\Prob^\sigma_{\calM,s_0}$ on $\Paths(\calM)$ inductively as follows: \begin{itemize} \item $\Prob^\sigma_{\calM,s_0}(\Cyl(s_0)) = 1$; \item if $h = s_0 \cdots s_k \in \Hist(\calM)$ and $h \cdot s_{k+1} \in \Hist(\calM)$, then:
+Given a scheduler $\sigma$ in $\calM$ and an initial state $s_0 \in S$, one can define a probability measure $\Prob^\sigma_{\calM,s_0}$ on $\Paths(\calM)$ inductively as follows: \begin{itemize} \item $\Prob^\sigma_{\calM,s_0}(\Cyl(s_0)) = 1$; \item if $h = s_0 \cdots s_k \in \Hist(\calM)$ and $h \cdot s_{k+1} \in \Hist(\calM)$, then

-\end{itemize} Equivalently, it is the probability measure in the (infinite-state) Markov chain $\calM_\sigma$ induced by scheduler $\sigma$ on $\calM$.
+\end{itemize} Equivalently, it is the probability measure in the (infinite) Markov chain~$\calM_\sigma$ induced by the scheduler $\sigma$ on $\calM$.

-Figure~\ref{fig:ex-mdp} presents an example of MDP, which is finitely branching.
-Under a scheduler which always selects $\alpha$, this yields a random walk, which will be diverging if $p>\frac{1}{2}$, that is, the probability not to visit $\Goal$ will be positive (say $\lambda_p$).
-In particular, in this case, the infimum probability of reaching $\Goal$ will depend on the relative values of $q$ and $\lambda_p$.
-We discuss this example again on page~\pageref{subsec:limits-inf}.
+Figure~\ref{fig:ex-mdp} presents an example of a countably infinite MDP, which is finitely branching.
+Under a scheduler which always selects $\alpha$, this yields a random walk~\cite[Section~3.1]{Ser13}.
+It is ``diverging'' if $p>\frac{1}{2}$, which entails that the probability $\lambda_p$ \emph{not} to reach $\Goal$ is positive from every state (except $\Goal$).
+In particular, in this case, the infimum probability of reaching $\Goal$ depends on the relative values of $q$ and $\lambda_p$.